Medical Office Administration

 - Diagnostic and Procedural Coding for Physicians 1

 - This course is designed to teach students the basic principles of ICD-9-CM Volumes 1 & 2, ICD-10-CM diagnostic coding, and CPT-4 procedural coding.
 The student will be provided with hands-on experience through application of coding principles with examples and exercises based on actual case documentation.
-This course is part one of a three-part course.
+This course is part one of a three-part course. *ICD-10 curriculum changes will occur dependent upon the October 1, 2015 implementation of ICD-10.

 - Computerized Practice Management & E.H.R.